 Neither an art nor a science, library science is wreathed in classical obsolescence.
-Outmoded routines are commonplace in libraries—not because they're particularly valid but because funding for better systems outstrips the pittance they have been reluctantly authorized.
+Outmoded routines are commonplace in libraries—not because they are particularly valid but because funding for better systems outstrips the pittance they’ve been reluctantly authorized.

 It is a chore to scan and digitize books after they've been printed on paper.
-It would be better if they were distributed in a cheaper, digitized format to begin with, then published on paper as luxury gifts on demand.
+Better to distribute them in a cheaper, digitized format to begin with, then publish them on paper as a luxury gift on demand.

 Finally!
 No more uneasy reading sessions holding a book overhead or sitting up uncomfortably in bed.
-Images from these sunglasses could be projected onto a darkened ceiling or a bedroom wall; they could turn transparent and perhaps magnify the outside world, or register different frequencies of invisible light, or project EEG readings in three dimensions from between helmet and the skull.
+Images from these sunglasses could be projected onto a darkened ceiling or a bedroom wall; they could become transparent and perhaps magnify the outside world, or register different frequencies of invisible light, or project EEG readings in three dimensions from between the helmet and skull.
 The possibilities are endless.

-We have none of it.
-Instead, you may admire our genius at aiming long-range weapons through murky combat and the gloom of night.
+We have none of this.
+Instead, let us admire our genius at aiming long-range weapons through smoky combat and the gloom of night.
 In Vietnam in 1969, the average infantry squad was equipped with infrared night vision goggles.
 In 2011, most firemen still hadn’t been issued them to find survivors in a fire.
 What a set of warped priorities!

-Libraries would work better on a subsidized and cooperative basis (as do other public utilities and many functions not yet recognized as such―for example, healthcare.)
-Instead, they are expected to generate entrepreneurial profits—as if they were peddling soda pop, private automobiles, strip mining, fracking, runaway genetic engineering or some other compulsive corporate profit.
+Libraries work better on a subsidized and cooperative basis (as would other public utilities and many functions not yet recognized, such as healthcare.)
+Instead, they are expected to generate entrepreneurial profits, as if they were peddling soda pop, private automobiles, strip mining, fracking, runaway genetic engineering or some other compulsive corporate profit.